Why You Need to Eat Fat to Burn Fat

 Burn, fatty, burn

-Moreover, subcutaneous fat (belly, hips, gluteus, etc) is burn quicker when more fat is consumed.
+Moreover, subcutaneous fat (belly, hips, gluteus, etc) is burned quicker when more fat is consumed.

 Satisfy me, you fatty thing!